ZhaoyueCheng/ZhaoyueCheng/README.md

 &nbsp;

 ## About:
-- I'm currently a Software Engineer at Meta
+- I'm currently a Software Engineer

 ## Languages and Tools: